© Crown copyright 2016

-This publication was withdrawn on 2 September 2016.
+This publication has been out of date since August 2016.
 Go to the updated list of fees for civil and family courts.

 These apply to, and are the same in, both the High Court, County Court and the Family Court, unless otherwise stated.
 Your local court can help you find any fee that you can’t find in this document.